ngs-docs/angus/MacManes_UNIX.rst

 UNIX Toolkit
 ===============

 The explicit goal of this tutorial is to provide you with some tricks and tools and to make your unix life happier.
-Also, to possibly introduce you to samtools.

 |